infinum/frontend-handbook/JavaScript/Angular.md

 **Creating new services**

 Use `ng g s MyService` to generate a new service.
 NOTE: unlike during component generation, service generation will not create a new dir for the service (although that might change in the future).
-The solution is to simply prefix the directory name, and the command will generate the directory as well as the service: `ng g s my-service/my-service`.
+The solution is to simply prefix the directory name, and the command will generate the directory and the service: `ng g s my-service/my-service`.

 **Ejecting**